 Ms. Yu has also done historical research related to post WWII and Dokdo Island and hopefully we will present some of her research on this time era in the future.

 Mark Lovmo, a teacher at a Minneapolis primary school, is now operating an independent Web site about Dokdo, which is also claimed by Japan.
-His website can be found at this ( link ) Often referred to as “The Original Dokdo Man”, Mr Lovmo was one of the first westerners to study the historical background and origins of the Dokdo – Takeshima problem.
+His website can be found here see link Often referred to as “The Original Dokdo Man”, Mr Lovmo was one of the first westerners to study the historical background and origins of the Dokdo – Takeshima problem.

 Mr Lovmo also wrote ‘A Timeline of American Actions Regarding Dokdo’ which detail Post WWII Allied Command policy on Dokdo.
 Having discovered many confidential documents, his article remains one of the best-researched writings detailing Post WWII, U.S. Government-Military policy related to Dokdo – Takeshima.